-The Board considers the following to be the key decisions and considerations it has made during the year to 31 March 2021.
+The Board considers the following to be the key decisions and considerations it has made during the year to 31 March 2022.

-Board decision

-The Board considered and agreed the long-term strategy for the sole customer, Longhurst Group
+Board decision The Board considered and agreed the long-term strategy for the sole customer, Longhurst Group Consideration The need to put in place long-term business plans.
+This impacts all stakeholders, as a robust strategy is the foundation for maintaining the trust of all our external stakeholders.
+Issuing and retaining a further £100m of bonds under a forward purchase agreement.
+Ensuring sufficient liquidity is in place to fund the future development programme of Longhurst Group.

-Approval of Transfer of Engagements from four existing Registered Providers into Longhurst Group to form a single entity

 The Board reviews the Security position of Longhurst Group and cashflows at each meeting.
+The Board has ensured that sufficient liquidity and security has been maintained throughout the year.
 Review of the Longhurst Group business plan and cash flow forecasts.

-Engaging with our investors

-Consideration

-The need to put in place long-term business plans.
-This impacts all stakeholders, as a robust strategy is the foundation for maintaining the trust of all our external stakeholders.

-Approval of Transfer of Engagements

-Additional discussions held with Board members during the on-going COVID-19 pandemic whilst noting that the Group's liquidity ratios were higher than usual given the sale of retained bonds in March 2020 and the level of undrawn available bank facilities.

 The Board have monitored the operating surplus and cash flow forecasts of Longhurst Group and how they have performed against their business plan and covenants.

-Meetings are held with Investors on an on-going basis, if required, and through Roadshows/Investor updates undertaken during March 2021.
+Meetings are held with Investors on an on-going Engaging with our investors basis, if required, and through Roadshows/Investor updates undertaken during March 2021.
 RNS updates are published when required.